opulencephp/docs/application.md

 ```

 <h4 id="start-task">Start Task</h4>
 If you'd like to perform a certain task after all the pre-start tasks have been completed, pass in a `Closure` to the `start()` method.
 This is commonly used to instantiate a `Kernel` and handle a request.
+If the task returns anything, then `start()` returns that value.
+Otherwise, it returns null.
 ```php
 $application->start(function()
 {